Benjamin's Hope - Home 6 in Holland, MI

 • pro The first T-Ball game was a blast.

-• pro The place is amazing, and the residents are truly blessed.
+• pro The place is amazing and the residents are truly blessed.

-• pro Evening services are wonderful.
+• pro The place is wonderful.

-• pro The facility is beautiful.
+• pro The evening service is wonderful.

 Cons

-• pro The alpacas are not friendly.
+• pro The alpacas were not friendly.

 Review